-Shingles often creates a painful rash and blistering, says Piedmont internal medicine physician Dora Dhakal, M.D.
+Shingles often creates a painful rash and blistering, says internal medicine physician Dora Dhakal, M.D.
 It’s caused by the same virus that causes chickenpox, the varicella-zoster virus, which lies dormant once you’ve recovered from chickenpox but can reactivate later.

 “Most of my patients are not aware of shingles or potential risk for shingles,” Dr. Dhakal says.
 “Some of my patients who know someone that has had shingles will bring it up for discussion during their visits.”

-Who is at highest risk for shingles?
+Who is at the highest risk for shingles?

 Although anyone who’s had chickenpox could develop shingles, some people are at greater risk than others.
 They include: